Finding Copies of a Navy Boot Camp Book

 - the Compass Bainbridge

-As sellers are not uniform on what they call the book, it is best to work with a more generic search terms.
-Setting up a search, include descriptions for Keel Great Lakes or Anchor San Diego or Keel navy book or Anchor navy book.
+As sellers are not uniform in what they call the book, it is best to work with more generic search terms.
+When setting up a search, include descriptions for Keel Great Lakes, Anchor San Diego, Keel Navy Book, or Anchor Navy Book.

 NavyVets.com